Socialist Republic of Romania: Systematization: demolition and reconstruction

 Systematization (Sistematizarea) refers to the program of urban planning carried out under Ceaușescu's regime.
 After a visit to North Korea in 1971, Ceaușescu was impressed by the Juche ideology of that country and began a massive campaign shortly afterwards.

 Beginning in 1974, systematization consisted largely of the demolition and reconstruction of existing hamlets, villages, towns, and cities, in whole or in part, with the stated goal of turning Romania into a "multilaterally developed socialist society".
 The policy largely consisted in the mass construction of high-density blocks of flats (blocuri).

 During the 1980s, Ceaușescu became obsessed with building himself a palace of unprecedented proportions, along with an equally grandiose neighborhood, Centrul Civic, to accompany it.
 The mass demolitions that occurred in the 1980s under which an overall area of eight square kilometres of the historic center of Bucharest were leveled, including monasteries, churches, synagogues, a hospital, and a noted Art Deco sports stadium, in order to make way for the grandiose Centrul Civic (Civic center) and the House of the Republic, now officially renamed the Palace of Parliament, were the most extreme manifestation of the systematization policy.

-In 1988 massive rural resetlement program began.
+In 1988 massive rural resettlement program began.